DanyelleJhang/Trophic-Prediction/README.md

 #### 2. Permutation test approach

-- We acquire to comprehend their median of positive feature and negative feature is significantly difference or not instead of greater or less
+- We acquire to comprehend their median of positive feature and negative feature are significantly difference or not instead of greater or less

 - If such feature significantly difference, we will remain this feature.